collier-jo/collier-jo/README.md

 Having done 2 years working in front line IT support, I have been able to distill complex tasks into elegant solutions with a clear plan of attack, targeted resolve 80% of Service Requests/ Incidences on first contact.

-Within this role, I learnt to break down the bigger issue into smaller bite sized problems, through targeted questioning to find the most likely hypothesis for issues I was facing, systematically working through the simplest answer to the higher level problems, often finding the simplest answer is correct.
-I would always document my findings, outcomes and solutions making to ensure I can reuse this work when a similar problem arose.
+Alongside a calm, confident composure, step by step analysis is often key.
+Essential to success is often breaking the bigger issues into smaller bite sized problems, using targeted questioning to find the most likely solution, systematically working through the simplest answers before moving onto more complex resolutions.
+Though it is critical to keep an eye on the ‘bigger picture’, and maintain a solution orientated approach to ensure effective resolution.

 These skills have been enhanced and honed to Coding during the 16 Week Makers Bootcamp.
 By following a strict debugging process, I have found my systematic and analytical approach to yield efficient solutions.